 The Human Resources and Compensation Committee's mandate is to support the Board in its responsibilities regarding appointments, compensation, assessments, succession, resource development, employee experience, and oversight of human resources policies and programs.
-The Committee also supports the Board in promoting sound governance and risk management related to human resources.
+The Committee also supports the Board in promoting sound governance and risk management related to human resources, including for the risk related to compensation, succession planning and diversity.